-South Orange’s Cannabis Consumption Lounge Law
+South Orange NJ Cannabis Consumption Lounge Law

 At the meeting, Zuckerman noted had presented the plan at the last meeting.

-The South Orange cannabis ordinance allows two retail locations to sell cannabis, but Zuckerman has said the two locations would not include smaller cannabis micro-businesses.
+The South Orange cannabis ordinance allows two retail locations to sell cannabis.
+But Zuckerman has said the two locations would not include smaller cannabis micro-businesses.

-Consumption areas are being treated as a separate license class with $7,000 to apply and renewal but only $3,500 to apply if a business is seeking a micro license.
+Consumption areas are being treated as a separate license class with $7,000 to apply and renewal.
+But only $3,500 to apply if a business is seeking a micro license.
 The same fees seem to apply separately for retailers.
 To operate a cannabis consumption area, one would have to apply for both since a lounge was classified by the New Jersey Cannabis Regulatory Commission (CRC) as a subset of the retail license.